- Biographie belge d'outre-mer

 "...the first complete chronology on Namibian history from the precolonial times to the date of independence (1990) and the story of the only so far discovered ruins of precolonial Namibia (//Khauxa!nas)..."
 Has a history of Namibia telecommunications, a lecture on foreign aid, a history of Walvis Bay, reports on water, energy, roads, railways.
 Dr. Dierks is former Deputy Minister of the first Ministry of Roads and Transport (later Mines and Energy) in Namibia (until March 2000).
 Is now Chairman of Namibia's Energy Control Board. http://www.klausdierks.com

-The finding aid for Durham's Sudan Archive which contains the papers of over 260 institutions and individuals (administrators, soldiers, missionaries and others who served in the Sudan), from 1883-1956, is online.
-The finding aid includes the papers of General Sir Reginald Wingate, Sir Harold MacMichael, Sir James Robertson, and the Gordon Memorial College Trust Fund.
-Has some material from the post-independence period and papers relating to countries bordering the Sudan.
-The Sudan Archive includes photographs, films, maps, museum objects. http://flambard.dur.ac.uk:6336/dynaweb/guides/ascguide/xmlpointer(ID(SAD))
+Archive of the papers of administrators from the Sudan Political Service, missionaries, soldiers, business men, doctors, agriculturalists, teachers and others.
+The papers are not online.
+Includes the papers of Professor Robert O. Collins, General Sir Reginald Wingate, Sir Harold MacMichael, Sir James Robertson, and the Gordon Memorial College Trust Fund.
+Has some material from the post-independence period and papers relating to countries bordering the Sudan. http://www.dur.ac.uk/library/asc/sudan/

 Dutch Portuguese Colonial History